By Sahar Adatia and Jimmy Singh.

 Driving without having held a licence for over the last 5-years carries a maximum penalty of $2,200.
 If this is your second or subsequent offence of this in the previous 5-years, the maximum penalty is $3,300 fine and/or 6-months imprisonment in addition to a 1-year automatic licence disqualification (or minimum of 3-months at the Court’s discretion).

-Contact our traffic lawyers based in Sydney, Parramatta and six other locations across NSW if you wish to discuss this further.
-Our friendly staff offer fixed fees and are available 24/7 on (02) 8606 2218.
+Contact our drink driving lawyers based in Sydney, Parramatta and six other locations across NSW if you wish to discuss this further.
+Our experienced criminal lawyers offer fixed fees and are available 24/7 on (02) 8606 2218.